Viral suppression data

 During weeks 0-4 (n=1155/1162) and weeks 5-8 (n=1136/1143)

-Post hoc, exploratory pooled analysis from 10 phase 3 clinical trials evaluating 8-week treatment with MAVYRET in chronic HCV GT 1-6, TN, NC and CC adult patients.
-Endpoints include SVR12 and adherence, calculated as the percentage of pills taken relative to the total number expected to be taken during each dispensation interval (weeks 0-4 and weeks 5-8), excluding patients with missing pill count data for that interval.
+Post hoc, exploratory analysis pooled data from 10 phase 3 clinical trials evaluating 8-week treatment with MAVYRET in chronic HCV GT 1-6, TN, NC and CC adult patients.
+Endpoints included SVR12 and adherence, calculated as the percentage of pills taken relative to the total number expected to be taken during each dispensation interval [weeks 0-4 and weeks 5-8], excluding patients with missing pill count data for that interval.

 Patients with a history of psychiatric disorders were self-reported or defined as those with reported concomitant psychiatric medications.
 Patients using alcohol or with any history of injection drug use were self-reported.